thalees/RSA-implementation/README.md

 5. Calculate `d` such that `e.d = 1 mod ϕ(n)`

-Add can be found using the extended euclidean algorithm.
+The `d` can be found using the extended euclidean algorithm.
 The pair (n,d) makes up the private key.

 ### Encryption
 Given a plaintext P, represented as a number, the ciphertext C is calculated as: